jakublevy/chocopkgs/file/README.md

                                apptype, ascii, cdf, compress, csv, elf,
                                encoding, soft, tar, json, text,
                                tokens
-  -f, --files-from FILE      read the filenames to be examined from FILE -F, --separator STRING     use string as separator instead of `:'
+      --exclude-quiet TEST         like exclude, but ignore unknown tests -f, --files-from FILE      read the filenames to be examined from FILE -F, --separator STRING     use string as separator instead of `:'
   -i, --mime                 output MIME type strings (--mime-type and